FatsackFails/fatsackfails/src/site/posts/morphsuit-hype.md

 seo_desc: >-
   Thanks to the generous donations of everyone for Save the Children's #GamingTuesday fundraiser event Fatsack had to wear this pink spandex morphsuit during the stream.
 You can really tell Fatsack loves the #MorphsuitHype.
 ---
+Thanks to the generous donations from everyone for <a href="/blog/gaming-tuesday-2019/" target="_blank">Fatsack's Save the Children's #GamingTuesday charity fundraiser</a>, Fatsack had to wear this pink spandex morphsuit during the stream.
+You can really tell Fatsack loves the #MorphsuitHype.